Bekim Balaj: UEFA Euro 2016 campaign

 He scored his first competitive goal for Albania on 7 September 2014 against Portugal in the opening match of the UEFA Euro 2016 qualifier, which Albania won 1–0.
-Odise Roshi swung in a cross from the right which was behind Balaj, but on the turn he managed to get his foot to the ball and his right-footed volley found the bottom corner from 15 yards.
 Balaj described his goal as a "striker" goal.

 On 21 May 2016, Balaj was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.

 Balaj was an unused substitute in two first matches against Switzerland in a 0–1 loss and hosts France where they lost 2–0, then played as a substitute in the next match against Romania for Armando Sadiku which scored the goal for the historical 1–0 Albania's win.
 Albania finished the group in the third position with three points and with a goal difference –2, and was ranked last in the third-placed teams, which eventually eliminated them.